FY 2021 Q2 – Financial Results and Conference Call

-To view Butler National Corporation Q2 FY2020 Form 10-Q in PDF format, please click here.
+To view Butler National Corporation Q2 FY2021 Form 10-Q in PDF format, please click here.

-“The quarter-ended October 31, 2019 continued a strong start to fiscal year 2020.
-Revenue increased 27% to $19.4 million in the three months ended October 31, 2019, as compared to $15.3 million in the three months ended October 31, 2018.
-The increase in revenue reflects an increase of 52% in Aerospace Products revenue and an increase of 3% in Professional Services revenue.
+“The quarter-ended October 31, 2020 was a successful period considering the current global situation.
+The Professional Services segment continued to be impacted by COVID-19.
+The casino has returned to normal hours, but currently has 412 slot machines and 16 table games open, compared to 645 slot machines and 20 table games.
+Revenue decreased 18% to $16.0 million in the three months ended October 31, 2020, as compared to $19.4 million in the three months ended October 31, 2019.
+The decrease in revenue reflects a decrease of 27% in Aerospace Products revenue and a decrease of 6% in Professional Services revenue.
 We continue to focus on growth in international markets, solutions for regulatory mandates and the development of new supplemental type certificates (“STCs”).
 This includes significant efforts in South America, Europe, Africa, and Asia.

-Second quarter fiscal 2020 net income was $2.2 million compared to a net income of $1.7 million in the second quarter fiscal 2019.
-Second quarter fiscal 2020 operating margin was 21.7% compared to 11.9% in second quarter fiscal 2019.
+Second quarter fiscal 2021 net income was $321,000 compared to a net income of $2.2 million in the second quarter fiscal 2020.
+Second quarter fiscal 2021 operating margin was 11% compared to 22% in second quarter fiscal 2020.
 We continue to work to improve efficiencies in our implementation, operational processes, and controlling general and administrative expenses.

-During the three months ending October 31, 2019, we invested approximately $783,000 in projects focused on the development and acquisition of new products.
+During the three months ending October 31, 2020, we invested approximately $1.0 million in projects focused on the development and acquisition of new products.
 We feel this expenditure for design and development engineering, testing, and certification of new products is required to grow Aerospace Products and help stabilize our long-term revenue and enhance our profits.